jpiepkow/mongo-micro-wrapper/readme.md

 mongo-micro-wrapper
 ===
-Description: A micro wrapper to init a db and collection.
+Description: A micro wrapper to init a db and collection. * now caches connections.

 ##Example
 	npm install mongo-micro-wrapper